hxlnt/nobadmemories.com/blog/2021/01/retrospective-hosting-a-mutual-aid-fundraiser-on-discord.md

 intro: "<p><strong>Retrospective: Hosting a mutual-aid fundraiser on Discord</strong><br><em>Posted Friday, January 9, 2021</em></p>"
 ---

 In November of 2020, the boxes began to really stack up.
 A few by the hallway, then a looming tower near the kitchen.
 Spurred by months of COVID-19-induced isolation at home, I'd put myself on a mission to finally go through all my possessions and throw or give away what was no longer needed.
 Around the same time, my thoughts turned to making a charitable donation.
-Given the difficult circumstances 2020 brought, I wanted to be thoughtful about making a positive impact for those affected.
+Given the difficult circumstances 2020 brought, I wanted to be thoughtful about making a positive impact.

-One thought led to another, and eventually I came up with the idea to host an online silent auction/garage sale to pass my gently-used items on to friends while raising money for a good cause.
+One thought led to another, and eventually I came up with the idea to host an online silent auction/garage sale to raise money for a good cause.
 I had four main objectives for the silent auction:
-  - to offer unwanted items to others in a quarantine-safe way,
+  - to facilitate sharing and rehoming of items to others in a quarantine-safe way,
   - to raise money for a charitable cause (in my case, [Austin Mutual Aid](https://www.gofundme.com/f/kick-the-cold-austin-mutal-aid)),
   - to create a unique avenue to connect and have fun with friends remotely, and
   - to help activate others in the rewarding act of giving.